CIE 1931 color space: Meaning of X, Y and Z

+CIE rg chromaticity space

 In geometrical terms, choosing the new color space amounts to choosing a new triangle in rg chromaticity space.
 In the figure above-right, the rg chromaticity coordinates are shown on the two axes in black, along with the gamut of the 1931 standard observer.
 Shown in red are the CIE xy chromaticity axes which were determined by the above requirements.
 The requirement that the XYZ coordinates be non-negative means that the triangle formed by Cr, Cg, Cb must encompass the entire gamut of the standard observer.
 The line connecting Cr and Cb is fixed by the requirement that the $\overline{y}(\lambda)$ function be equal to the luminance function.
 This line is the line of zero luminance, and is called the alychne.
 The requirement that the $\overline{z}(\lambda)$ function be zero above 650 nm means that the line connecting Cg and Cr must be tangent to the gamut in the region of Kr.
 This defines the location of point Cr.
 The requirement that the equal energy point be defined by x = y = 1/3 puts a restriction on the line joining Cb and Cg, and finally, the requirement that the gamut fill the space puts a second restriction on this line to be very close to the gamut in the green region, which specifies the location of Cg and Cb.
 The above described transformation is a linear transformation from the CIE RGB space to XYZ space.
 The standardized transformation settled upon by the CIE special commission was as follows:

+The CIE RGB space can be used to define chromaticity in the usual way: The chromaticity coordinates are r, g and b where:

 The numbers in the conversion matrix below are exact, with the number of digits specified in CIE standards.

 The above matrix is balanced for the equi-energy stimulus: it has coordinates (1,1,1) in both RGB and XYZ coordinates.

 While the above matrix is exactly specified in standards, the inverse is left unspecified so that it can be approximated to machine precision to reduce round-trip rounding errors.
 Its values can be computed precisely using rational numbers: